fbpx

 The risks of Balloon Sinuplasty are extremely low as there is no surgery or wound to heal.

-Sinus surgery on the other hand involves actually cutting out the nasal and sinus tissue.
-With sinus surgery, there is much greater risk including severe bleeding, infection, eye and brain injury, and leakage of brain fluid.
+Sinus surgery on the other hand involves cutting through nasal and sinus tissue, carrying greater risks like severe bleeding, infection, eye and brain injury, and even leakage of brain fluid.

 Balloon Sinuplasty Controversy